zthart/mizu/README.md

 public api to sub-clients, etc.

 There were many things that were aging and dying in the previous technology, and replacements have been grafted into the system time and time again.
-Drink rewrites have been achieved in the past, but hopefull this one sticks.
+Drink rewrites have been achieved in the past, but hopefully this one sticks.

 ## When it will be done
 Any drink admin will tell you that this project is never complete.
 This implementation will be finished and in place